Alexander Garcia

 Alexander Garcia is a trailblazing UI Engineer who develops pixel-perfect code and design.

-/authorize, /token, /refresh)/token and /refresh)Proof Key for Code Exchange, or PKCE, is an extension of OAuth 2.0, which is designed to secure native, mobile, and web applications (basically anything that has a "keyboard & mouse").
+/authorize, /token, /refresh)/token and /refresh) — no user interactionclient_secretProof Key for Code Exchange, or PKCE, is an extension of OAuth 2.0 designed to secure native, mobile, and web applications — basically anything that has a "keyboard & mouse."
 PKCE adds additional security to the Authorization Code flow by binding the access token to a specific device and user.
-PKCE accomplishes this by using state, a code verifier and a code challenge to prevent Authorization Code interception (also known as Man-in-the-Middle MITM) attacks.
+It accomplishes this by using state, a code verifier, and a code challenge to prevent Authorization Code interception attacks (also known as Man-in-the-Middle or MITM attacks).

 code_verifier is a one-time random secret string (minimum of 64 characters long)state is a one-time random string, (minimum of 28 characters long)code_challenge, a hashed value (usually SHA256) of the code_verifier.The client application generates both the code_verifier and state and saves it in storage (either Local Storage or Session Storage).
 It then sends the code_challenge to the authorization server when requesting an Authorization Code.